Hawkman: Powers and abilities

-All incarnations of Hawkman used the fictional "enth metal" or "Nth metal" to defy gravity and allow them to fly.
+All incarnations of Hawkman used the fictional "ninth metal" or "Nth metal" to defy gravity and allow them to fly.
 The metal is in their costume's belt, boots, and wings.
 Its abilities are controlled mentally.
 Their wings allow them to control their flight, though they can be "flapped" through use of shoulder motions.
 In most comic books, Hawkman is known to have slightly enhanced physical strength.

 The Golden Age Hawkman was also granted the ability to breathe underwater by the sea god Poseidon.
 He also discovered a hidden kingdom of sentient birds led by the old One-Eye, who taught him their language and later sacrificed himself to save Hawkman's life.
 Among the leading birds was a hawk named Big Red who became a companion and even helped the Golden Age Hawkman solve crimes.

 The Silver Age Hawkman also had enhanced senses comparable to a hawk's.
-He, and sometimes the Golden Age Hawkman as well, were also able to converse with birds, though they could not command them in the same way that, say, Aquaman could command sea creatures.
+He, and sometimes the Golden Age Hawkman as well, was also able to converse with birds, though not command them in the same way that Aquaman could command sea creatures.
 Hawkman also wore special contact lenses that allowed him to detect beams and radiation.

-The Silver Age Hawkman also possessed a Thanagarian police space ship and a variety of science fiction weapons.
+The Silver Age Hawkman also possessed a Thanagarian police space ship and a variety of science fictional weapons.

 All versions of Hawkman prefer to use archaic weaponry—particularly maces, nets, spears, and shields—rather than modern or futuristic weapons.
-The current incarnation prefers this in part because, having the memories of having lived through many past lives, he is more proficient in their use than with contemporary weapons.
+The current iteration prefers this in part because, having the memories of having lived through many past lives, he is more proficient in their use than with contemporary weapons.
 In Katar Hol's case, it was too dangerous to use Thanagarian weaponry since there was too great a chance they could be lost or captured and then used or duplicated on Earth.
 There is, however, one significantly unique weapon Carter employs occasionally: the Claw of Horus.
 Constructed of Nth metal by Prince Khufu in ancient Egypt, it was delivered to the newly resurrected Carter Hall by the time-displaced Jay Garrick in JSA Book 3: "The Return of Hawkman".
 Later, in Superman-Batman Book 1: "Public Enemies", Hawkman used it to defeat Superman, using its Nth metal to channel the Earth's gravitational field.
 As he explained to Superman, "Essentially, I just hit you with the planet."